Tennu/tennu.github.io/plugins/action.md

     <dt>quit(reason: String)</dt>
     <dd>
-        Cause the bot to quit with the specified reason.
+        <p>Cause the bot to quit with the specified reason.</p>

-        Note: The reason is ignored on many servers if the bot quits within the first minute.
+        <p>Note: The reason is ignored on many servers if the bot quits within the first minute.</p>
     </dd>

     <dt>say(target: Target, message: String | [String])</dt>